xxx5585/game-mode-changer-sas4/README.md

 ### 20240721
 * You can continue to play events (Apocalypse, Last Man Standing, Virus Samples) in multiplayer
 * [releases 20240721](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240721)

+### 20240801 (for android)
+SAS4-gmc for android
+* You can always play zombie hotspot in singleplayer
+* You can always create zombie hotspot in private match
+* You can always play apocalypse in singleplayer
+* You can always create apocalypse in private match
+* Your character needs level 5+
+* You can download the APK file from [releases 20240801](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240801).

 ## Notes